 Flexibility for any kind of design or functionality.
-WordPress is used for blogs, news websites, ecommerce stores, classifieds websites, social networks, directories, and even as the back end for apps and services.
+WordPress is used for blogs, membership websites, news websites, ecommerce stores, classifieds websites, social networks, directories, and even as the back end for apps and services.
 Just look at all the example sites in the showcase.
-If you need a site with whiz-bang features, go with WordPress.
+If you need a site with specific functionality, go with WordPress.

 Global community of consultants and developers.
 The thing that sets apart WordPress from other website platforms is its community.
 The community develops new features for WordPress, and writes code for plugins and themes.
 Those who don’t know coding contribute by writing tutorials, speaking at events, and teaching others.
 No matter if you’re in Nepal or Timbuktu, you’re bound to find someone who’s able to help you with your WordPress questions.
 If you need a huge “app store” which you can use to customize your site, go with WordPress.